opendigital/smart-energy-game/tests/game.output.main.md

 <div class="section quiz-section">

-Q1:

 <div id="id_field_q1" class="form-group horiz-select">

-On average, how many tokens will each player need to invest into the group conservation account in each round in order to meet the 60% group conservation goal:
+**Q1:** How many tokens will each player need to contribute to the group conservation account in each round in order to meet the 60% group conservation goal?
 -   2 tokens
 -   3 tokens
 -   6 tokens
--   11 tokens
+-   10 tokens

 <div id="id_field_q1_message" class="quiz_message">